projectblacklight/blacklight_cql/README.md

 If there is a direct solr indexed field with the same name as a Blacklight-configured dismax field, the BL field will take precedence.
 You can use explicit CQL "context set" prefixes to disambiguate.

 [lsolr.field]
-  "lsolr" prefix means a direct solr indexed field [local.some_field]
+  "lsolr" prefix, "local solr", means a direct solr indexed field [local.some_field]
   "local" prefix means a dismax field configured in Blacklight.config[:search_fields]